Welcome to PayPal!

 Please read carefully all of the terms and conditions of this user agreement, the terms of these policies and each of the other agreements that apply to you.

-We may amend this agreement and any of the policies listed above from time to time.
+We may amend this user agreement and any of the policies listed above from time to time.
 The revised version will be effective at the time we post it on our website, unless otherwise noted.
 If our changes reduce your rights or increase your responsibilities we will post a notice on the Policy Updates page of our website and provide you with at least 14 days notice.
 All future changes set out in the Policy Updates page already published on the Legal Agreements page at the time you register for the PayPal services are incorporated by reference into this user agreement and will take effect as specified in the Policy Update.
+By continuing to use our services after any changes to this user agreement or any of the other applicable terms, agreements, or policies listed above, you agree to abide and be bound by those changes.

 If you do not agree to the revised terms and conditions, you must stop using the PayPal services, close your account and terminate your relationship with us.
 This user agreement will continue to apply to your previous use of our services.